sbradl/CleanArchitecture.Requestor/README.md

 Implementations of this interface have to downcast the request object to the correct type.
 According to the clean architecture type-safety is sacrificed at this point to allow independent deployability.

 ## RequestBuilder
 This class functions as a registry for different request builders.
-These builders are supposed to be registered by "main" (the actual application component which wire everything together).
+These builders are supposed to be registered by "main" (the actual application component which wires everything together).

 ## UseCaseFactory
 Similar to the request builder this class functions as a registry for different factory functions which create use case instances.